-On 22 December 1997, the ACA (now the ACMA) issued the Numbering Plan.
-Chapter 10 (previously Chapter 11) of the Numbering Plan sets out the rules about number portability for the "declared portable services" as required in the ACCC Directions.
+On 22 December 1997, the ACA (now the ACMA) issued the Telecommunications Numbering Plan 1997 (the Numbering Plan).
+Chapter 11 of the Numbering Plan sets out the rules about number portability for the "declared portable services" as required in the ACCC Directions.

-The October 1999 Directions required the ACA (now the ACMA) to specify an implementation date from which each Carrier and CSP must provide MNP.
+The October 1999 Directions required the ACA (now the ACMA) to specify an implementation date from which each Carriage Service Provider (CSP) must provide MNP.
 The ACA (now the ACMA) fixed an implementation date of 25 September 2001 for the provision of MNP.

 Participants in the industry held meetings convened by ACIF to identify and initiate industry tasks required for the introduction of MNP.
-These meetings resulted in the A
+These meetings resulted in the A Framework for the Introduction of Mobile Number Portability in Australia (ACIF G556:2000)

-C570:2024 DECEMBER 2024 COPYRIGHT Framework for the Introduction of Mobile Number Portability in Australia (ACIF G556:2000).
 It was also agreed that there was a need for an agreement in industry on the technical solutions required to provide MNP and the operational procedures required to support a Port.

 Mobile Number Portability - Network Plan for Voice, Data, Fax Services (G561:2009) outlines the network trunking arrangements that Carriers may use in order to route calls to Ported Numbers.
-These solutions include donor routing and intelligent network-based solutions.
-The Code was initially developed by the ACIF OCRP/WC19: Mobile Number Portability Working Committee in consultation with relevant parties in order to set out procedures for the Porting of MSNs in a multi-CSP environment.
+These solutions include donor routing and intelligent network based solutions.
+The Code was initially developed by the ACIF OCRP/WC19: Mobile Number Portability Working Committee in consultation with relevant parties in order to set out procedures for the Porting of Mobile Service Numbers (MSNs) in a multi-CSP environment.
 These operational procedures must function in an efficient and effective manner regardless of the underlying variety of technical solutions adopted by CSPs.